butfirstchai.com

 1 tablespoon coconut oil

 • Add fennel seeds, onions, lots of curry leaves, ginger-garlic paste, green chillies and salt.
-Saute until wilted and aromatic.
+Saute for a few minutes until aromatic.

 1 teaspoon fennel seeds